rtheo/CAdynamics/README.md

 C. If an equitempered harmonic scale is to be used for tuning such a machine then a single signal and its transformations <br>
 over time could be made audible in an appropriate bandwidth up to say, 32 kHz running aross all octaves.
 Coexistence<br>
-(superposition) of a multiplicity of states from an alphabet in one and the same signal (<it>"Pluribus Unum"</it> Principle)<br> allows in the case of a harmonic encoding a direct mapping into the recently found theory of
+(superposition) of a multiplicity of states from an alphabet in one and the same signal (<it>"Pluribus Unum"</it> Principle) allows<br> in the case of a harmonic encoding a direct mapping into the recently found theory of
-<a href="https://en.wikipedia.org/wiki/Orbifold#Music_theory">Musical Orbifolds</a><br>
+<a href="https://en.wikipedia.org/wiki/Orbifold#Music_theory">Musical Orbifolds</a>.
+Hence<br>
-Hence, in a sense orbifolds can also be considered as equivalent models for analog universal computation in a harmonic encoding.
+in a sense orbifolds can also be considered as equivalent models for analog universal computation in a harmonic encoding.

 Construction of such a machine or its emulator can take advantage of both
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis">Additive</a> as well as